nasa/fmdtools/README.md

-# fmdkit: Fault Model Design toolKit
+# fmdtools: Fault Model Design Tools

-fmdkit is a toolkit to enable the modelling and design of systems in the early design phase.
+fmdtools is a toolkit to enable the modelling and design of systems in the early design phase.
 With it, one can model the dynamic effects of a fault over time in an engineered system and and then design the system to be more resilient based on rate and severity information.

 ##### Features include: